What to Consider When Choosing a Car Wash

 The best car wash

 A pro hand wash offers the best cleaning, period, according to the trade magazine Car Washing & Detailing.
 However, the best wash for you depends on your goals.
 If you look to minimize the impact on the environment, soft-touch may be your best choice.
 If you want the least wear on your finish, touchless may be for you.
 If you want the car to shine like new and desire detailing service options, look for a hand wash.
-Here are 74 maintenance tips that will help extend the life of your car.

 Is tipping necessary?